moazmuha/python-proxy/README.md

 ![image](https://user-images.githubusercontent.com/66569506/116111006-38933f00-a684-11eb-8342-f4b2a2511f51.png)

 ## Notes
-•Improvements can be made, message me or open an issue if you would like to contribute <br />
+• Improvements can be made, message me or open an issue if you would like to contribute
-•Caching needs to be improved <br />
+• Caching needs to be improved
-•The same favicon.ico is used for all pages currently. <br />
+• The same favicon.ico is used for all pages currently.
-•The project was completed without the zlib library, hence why we request a decompressed version of pages so we can add the HTML tag without having to decompress data.
+• The project was completed without the zlib library, hence why we request a decompressed version of pages so we can add the HTML tag without having to decompress data.
 This may be a cause of further slowdowns.
-However, not adding new imports was a requirement for this porject. <br />
+However, not adding new imports was a requirement for this porject.